stumm148/projects/Betfair trading tools.md

-## Betfair trading software

-Trading and betting tools for the Betfair.com sports exchange.
+#### Trading and betting tools for the Betfair.com sports exchange.

 ### Technologies:
  * VB.NET